Oberlander Prize Forums

 Water, water management, and climate change accelerated urban flooding are of paramount import and concern to residents and decision makers in Southern California. 亚洲精品无码一区 (亚洲精品无码一区) in partnership with the University of Southern California (USC) and the SWA Group are gathering leading industry, non-profit, and academic professionals for a daylong conference on Friday December 5, 2025, at USC鈥檚 Bovard Auditorium that will focus on landscape architecture鈥檚 leadership role in addressing critical water management issues.
 The American Society of Landscape Architects (ASLA) Southern California chapter is a partner in education.

-Panels will look at how the Los Angeles River and water sources, more broadly, have been managed, and the current challenges and solutions being implemented; and at global strategies and perspectives offered by international leaders in the field, including Oberlander Prize winner Kongjian Yu.
+Panels will look at how the Los Angeles River and water sources, more broadly, have been managed, and the current challenges and solutions being implemented; and at global strategies and perspectives offered by international leaders in the field, including the 2025 Oberlander Prize winner Mario Schjetnan.
 The daylong event will be preceded by a Thursday evening reception and opening keynote and followed on Saturday by mobile workshops.

 To learn more about being a sponsor for the conference click here.